codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 to make sensible decisions.
 With respect to architecture, it is usually that people do not have enough context around what they need to optimise for.
 That's great, but let's look at a few examples to illustrate what is meant by this.

+#### Example 1 - PoC (Proof of Concept)
+Imagine you are part of a team to produce a proof of concept using 3D technology for presentations (via a headset).
+The key here is to understand the context, which is you are creating this PoC to prove a concept.
+This means you need to optimise everything you do to contribute to that goal.
+Below we will look at what bad might look like:

+##### Bad
+* Spending months debating architecture, with nothing to show
+* Choosing a programming language no one on the team knows, because you can
+* Dedicating too much time attempting to "polish" the code

+As previously mentioned, once we understand what is to be achieved - validating a concept - then we can make sensible decisions, removing waste and focus on what really matters.
+If we can run a presentation using 3D technology, then we have done enough to enable the experiment to commence (which can be done multiple ways).